gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 when we convert our last fully connected (FC) layer of the CNN to a convolutional layer we choose our new conv layer to be big enough we will have this localization effect scaled up to our input image size then activate pixels to indicate objects and their approximate locations in the scene.

-One problem with this approach is that we lose some resolution by just doing this because the activations were downscaled on a lot of steps.
-To solve this problem we also get some activation from previous layers and sum/interpolate them together.
+One problem with this approach is that we **lose some resolution** by just doing this because the activations were downscaled on a lot of steps.
+To solve this problem we also **get some activation from previous layers** and sum/interpolate them together.

+Next;

 ## Separable Convolutions Layer